pierremaw/obsidian-vault-organizer/README.md

 1. Traverses a configurable set of folders within an Obsidian Vault.
 2. Scans the folders for notes that have the `.md` postfix.
 3. Categorizes notes based on tag metadata.
-4. Then organizes notes in the file system hierarchy to ensures that they in the proper position based on their tag and their ancestor.
+4. Then organizes notes in the file system hierarchy to ensure that they in the proper position based on their tag and their ancestor.

 ## Setup instructions
 1. Ensure you have Obsidian installed.
 The latest version is available at https://obsidian.md/.